-5. EXPLAIN THE IMPACT AND RESULTS OF YOUR EXAMPLES - HOW AND WHY?
+6. EXPLAIN THE IMPACT AND RESULTS OF YOUR EXAMPLES - HOW AND WHY?

-It is not enough to say 'therefore this led to problems for ....', if you don't say HOW AND WHY - from whom, for whom, when, how, why, in what form, what was being challenged precisely?
-A good way to do this is to think about the sequence of events that followed as a result - This led to.....
-As a result....
+It is not enough to say 'therefore this shows', if you don't say HOW AND WHY - from whom, for whom, when, how, why, in what form, what aspect of politics is being threatened precisely?
+A good way to do this is to think about the sequence of events/problems that follow as a result - As a result....
+This means that....